What we advocate

 In order to be financially secure, individuals need to protect themselves and their dependents from the unexpected.
 The taxation of life insurance has been thoroughly reviewed and affirmed by Congress and provides Americans with access to products that protect them during difficult times.

-Studies have shown that Americans who work with a financial security professional are more likely to be financially secure than those who do not.
+Studies have shown that Americans who work with a financial security professional are more likely to be financially secure than those who do not – and that planning that involves both risk protection and investments performs better than investments alone.
 As financial security professionals, Finseca members work in the best interest of their clients every day.

-Financial security professionals currently operate under a robust regulatory regime that includes State Insurance Commissioners, multiple professional licensing organizations, State and federal consumer protection regulators, and federal securities regulators.
+Financial security professionals currently operate under a robust regulatory regime that includes State Insurance Commissioners, multiple professional licensing organizations, State and federal consumer protection regulators, as well as the DOL and SEC.
 In addition, they are subject to detailed requirements by the carriers with whom they work and robust internal supervisory procedures by the broker-dealers with which they are affiliated.
 They also face frequent and comprehensive regulatory examinations by the regulators who exercise jurisdiction over them.

 Financial security professionals success is derived from building trusted relationships with their clients.
 However, sometimes misguided regulation can result in limiting the marketplace and cutting off services from those who need financial guidance and product choice the most.
 It is essential to ensure product choice and access to professional financial advice is not reduced for American families.